What Is Iontophoresis?

 Most iontophoresis sessions for hyperhidrosis last 25 to 45 minutes.
 However, you’ll likely need more than one session to notice a change in your symptoms.
 Some people with hyperhidrosis require treatments on a regular basis.
 You need schedule a series of sessions based on your symptoms.
 The results are dependent upon the current (voltage) and duration of treatment

 Iontophoresis is a safe and painless procedure.
 Some people may experience side effects as a result of iontophoresis, but the effects usually aren’t serious.
 The most common side effect is dryness of the skin.
 Blistering, peeling, and irritation might also occur on the skin.
 However, these side effects can usually be treated by applying moisturizer to the skin after each session.
 An over-the-counter hydrocortisone cream can also make you more comfortable.

 Iontophoresis is generally effective in treating hyperhidrosis.
 People often undergo 20- to 40-minute treatment sessions several times per week until sweating decreases to a desirable level.
 At that point, treatments are scheduled less frequently, usually about once per week.
 Iontophoresis treatments must be done regularly and before sweating increases to maintain results.

-According to the Hyperhidrosis Network comparative review, Iontophoresis is the best and most cost-effective treatment option for palmar and plantar hyperhidrosis.
+According to the International Hyperhidrosis Society review, Iontophoresis is the best and most cost-effective treatment option for palmar and plantar hyperhidrosis.